 How Do You Square a Piece of Lumber?

-A board is square if all four corners are 90° angles.
+Simply put, a board is square if all four corners are at a 90° angle.
 If the corners are 90° then the edges will run perfectly straight.

 To square or true-up a board, as it’s sometimes called, you need to get one straight edge.
 With this edge straight, you can square off the rest of the edges.